 Escrima Sticks 101: Julius Melegrito’s Practical Primer on the

 Follow-Ups in Fighting With Kali Sticks

 Julius Melegrito’s approach to follow-ups involves using an empty hand — assuming, of course, that the opponent is not holding a second stick — to check the opponent’s hand right after it’s hit.

-This move serves as “insurance” in Melegrito’s take on fighting with kali sticks: If the strike doesn’t work, he can prevent his opponent from bringing the weapons hand back into action.
-The Filipino fighting sticks instructor then has the option of immediately following up with a stick strike to the forearm, elbow, face, neck or some other available target.
+This move serves as “insurance” in Julius Melegrito’s take on fighting with kali sticks: If the strike doesn’t work, he can prevent his opponent from bringing the weapon hand back into action.
+The Filipino fighting-sticks instructor then has the option of immediately following up with a stick strike to the forearm, elbow, face, neck or some other available target.

 A Modern Approach to Fighting With Kali Sticks